What Is Vehicle Registration? Defined & Explained

 Why Do You Have to Register Your Car?

-How To Get a Car Registered
+How to Get a Car Registered

 You’ll show the registration office the title of your car to prove ownership.
 With a leased car, the lease agreement will be used.
 If this car is new to you (whether literally new or used), you’ll also provide a certificate of origin for a vehicle bought from a dealership or a bill of sale if you bought it from an individual.
-Be prepared to provide the odometer reading (the vehicle’s mileage) if asked.
-Although the car’s title should have the necessary information about your vehicle, it can help to know information about it, anyhow, such as the make, model and year, as well as its vehicle identification number (VIN).
-In some states (usually with a used car), you’ll have to show that your vehicle meets the state’s exhaust emission standards and is otherwise sound before renewing your registration.
-Be ready to provide the registration office with proof of insurance; again, state requirements vary.
-Have your driver’s license handy and, if newly moved to the state, proof of your address.
-Plus, you’ll pay registration fees each time (more about that later in this post).
+Be prepared to provide the odometer reading (the vehicle’s mileage), if asked.
+Although the car’s title should have the necessary information about your vehicle, it can help to know information about it, anyhow, such as the make, model, and year, as well as its vehicle identification number (VIN).

 When to Register a Car

-When you’re buying it If you’re moving to another state When you’re renewing your registration according to your state’s schedule
+When you’re renewing your registration according to your state’s schedule

 When Are Car Registration Documents Needed?